SACHIN0280/clinicals-app-clone/NOTES.md

 ### 6a.
 How would you convert this React app into an Android APK?

 **Option A — PWA (recommended for this product):**
 Since this is already a PWA (manifest + service worker), Android users on Chrome can "Add to Home Screen" to get an app-like experience without an APK.
 For a more native integration (including app store listing), use **Bubblewrap** (Google's official CLI) or **PWABuilder** to wrap the PWA in a **Trusted Web Activity (TWA)** and export a signed `.aab`/`.apk`.
-This produces a real Android app that passes Play Store review and reuses 100% of the existing web code.
+This produces a signed Android app suitable for Play Store submission while reusing the existing web code.
 **Option B — Capacitor:**
 If native device APIs are needed (push notifications, camera, etc.), wrap with **Capacitor** (`npm install @capacitor/core @capacitor/android`), then `npx cap add android && npx cap sync`.
 This generates a native Android project that wraps the web app in a WebView with native bridge access.